Everything You Need to Know About Propane Generators

 Power Requirements

 What generator you'll install depends on how many watts you need.
 The higher watts you require, the greater the size of the generator will be.
 Usually, whole-house generators for household usage come in three sizes, 11,000 watts, 16,000 watts, and 20,000 watts.
 You'll find offerings from different brands, and the price will vary depending on the brand too.
 For example, Generac Power Systems usually cost more than a Champion generator.
 But we can safely say that Generac Power Systems offers the best propane generators, so it's safe to go for them even if it means spending some extra.
-If you get a 20 kilo-watts generator from Generac Power Systems, you'll have to pay around $4,500.
+If you get a 20 kilo-watts Generac Generator, you'll have to pay around $4,500.

 Fuel